jeschaad/html5_css3/README.md

 jeschaad.github.com
 ===================

-This is a personal website for a class
+This is a personal website for a class on HTML, CSS, JavaScript and JQuery.
-# jeschaad.github.io